 8) Giving back

-Arnault has been an art lover for most of his life, and his collection includes works from Picasso, Andy Warhol, Yves Klein, to name a few.
+Arnault has been an art lover for most of his life.
+His collection includes works from Picasso, Andy Warhol, Yves Klein, to name a few.
 Because of his love for art, he helped establish LVMH as a significant patron of art in France.